In this guide, we will be taking a look at how to speed up Windows.

 How to speed up Windows

-Below are different tips and methods to help optimize and speed up Windows 10 and Windows 11.
+If your computer is slow all of a sudden, below are different tips and methods to help optimize and speed up Windows 10 and Windows 11.

 1. Give your PC a good clean